Info-Commit: Information-Theoretic Polynomial Commitment: An Overview of

-In this process, the verifier will not learn anything about $A$ other than what is revealed through $\Gamma$, and the prover will not learn anything about $\Lambda$.
-In the evaluation phase, the verifier will ask the prover to compute $b = A ^T.$ Suppose the prover responds with $\hat{b}$.
-The verifier checks if $\Lambda \hat{b} = \Gamma ^T$, which can be done in $O(\sqrt{d}).$ If $\hat{b}\neq b$, this identity holds only with probability $q^{-c}$ \cite{sahraei2019interpol}, since the prover does not know anything about $\Lambda$.
-If the verification process is successful, the verifier can recover $f(x) = \hat{b}$ in $O(\sqrt{d})$.
-The main issue with this algorithm is that $\Gamma$ reveals $\sqrt{d}$ symbols over $\mathbb{F}_q$ about the polynomial $f$ during the commitment phase, and another $\sqrt{d}$ symbols for each evaluation $b$.
+in $O(\sqrt{d})$ time and accepts it as the correct evaluation.
+This algorithm has been previously explored in \cite{sahraei2019interpol}.\\ The main issue with this algorithm is that $\mathbfsl \Gamma$ reveals $O(\sqrt{d})$ symbols over $\mathbb{F}_q$ about the polynomial $f$ during the commitment phase, and another $\sqrt{d}$ symbols for each evaluation $\mathbfsl b$.
 We wish to reduce this to a constant.
-We will accomplish this in two steps: firstly, against a semi-honest verifier and next against a malicious verifier.
+We will accomplish this in two steps: firstly, against a semi-honest verifier in Section \ref{subsec: semi-honest verifier} and next against a malicious verifier in Section \ref{subsec: malicious verifier}.